robfalck/POEMs/POEM_011.md

     * Add recording of metadata aka options for all Systems to Solver and Problem !
     * Add recording of record_abs_error, record_rel_error, and record_solver_residuals to Problem
     * Add options_excludes to Driver, Solver, and Problem !
+* All recorders, regardless of what objects they are attached to, should record information about all systems in the model
 * Update the docs to be more clear about what recording option to set for a given need and then how to get that data
     * If I want to record X
     * What recording option do I set?